-This guide shows how to prepare your environment to install Cloudflow, using the
+To prepare your environment to install Cloudflow, you will need:

 Before proceeding, make sure that

-The Kafka broker bootstrap configuration string is a comma-separated list of host/port pairs used by Cloudflow to establish the connection to the Kafka cluster.
+The Kafka broker bootstrap configuration string is a comma-separated list of host/port pairs used by Cloudflow to establish the connection to a Kafka cluster.
 The configuration string should have the following format:

-If you want to test Cloudflow and need a Kafka cluster, we recommend using Strimzi, a third-party Kafka operator that can create and manage Kafka clusters.
+If you want to test Cloudflow and need a Kafka cluster, we recommend using Strimzi during development, a third-party Kafka operator that can create and manage Kafka clusters.

 See Installing Kafka with Strimzi as a guide on how to configure and install a Kafka cluster using Strimzi.

 Please make sure to choose a suitable Kafka service that matches your experience with running Kafka in production.